Telegram-Mini-Apps/mate-docs/readme.md

 ## Using Config

-To make your experience better, you may create a `mate.yml` file in your project root directory and specify the following content:
+To enhance your experience, you can create a `mate.yml` file in your project root directory and include the following content:

 ```yml
 deploy: